 - (a) 'start-up' costs for PIs moving to EU or an Associated Country from elsewhere as a consequence of receiving the ERC grant and/or - (b) the purchase of major equipment and/or - (c) access to large facilities and/or - (d) other major experimental and field work costs, excluding personnel costs.

-As any additional funding is to cover major one-off costs it is not subject to pro-rata reduction for projects of shorter duration.
+Additional funding is not subject to pro rata temporis reduction for projects of shorter duration.
+All funding requested is assessed during evaluation.